varabyte/kobweb-site/site/src/jsMain/resources/markdown/docs/concepts/foundation/Markdown.md

 }
 ```

-Notice that you can begin your path with a "." to tell the Kobweb Markdown plugin to prepend your site's package to it.
-The above would ensure that every markdown file generated would have the following import:
+The above would ensure that every Markdown file generated would have the following import:

 ```kotlin
 import com.mysite.components.widgets.*